ruanodendaal/bank-tech-test-JS/README.md

 ### Requirements

 * You should be able to interact with the your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)
-* Deposits, withdrawal.
+* Deposits, withdrawals.
 * Account statement (date, amount, balance) printing.
-* Data can be kept in memory (it doesn't need to be stored to a database or anything).
+* Data can be kept in memory (it doesn't need to be stored to a database).

 ### User Stories
 ```